PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#10067; What AWS resources now have the public IPs you are egressing from?

 - Identify these sessions in Panorama traffic logs and verify the zones, NAT translation, and overlay routing behavior.

+## 3.20.
+Review Lab Quiz Questions

+Submit your answers for the Lab Questions found throughout this guide.

+## 3.21.
+Finished

+Congratulations!